 - 1. The Permittee shall submit the application to the Transportation Right-of-Way Permitting and Inspection Section for review and approval.
 If the Permittee is not able to begin construction of the work within thirty days of the date on which a permit would be issued, then a Notice of Intent to Issue a Permit will be provided to the Permittee in lieu of the Permit.
 At such time as the Permittee is within thirty days of the beginning of the permitted construction, she/he must request that the Permit Section issue the actual Permit to begin construction.
 At that time, the Permit Section will once again review the permit application to assure that there have been no changed conditions and issue the permit.
 If there are changed conditions, the Permit will be modified to reflect those changed conditions. - 2.
-Permits approved will be distributed as follows: One copy retained in the Permit Review Section's file to be used as needed; and, the original copy to the applicant. - 3.
-If the Permit is denied, the applicant will be notified as to the reason(s) for denial, and shall be entitled to submit a new or modified application in accordance with this Handbook.
+Permits approved will be distributed as follows: One copy retained in the Permit Review Section's file to be used as needed and the original copy to the applicant. - 3.
+If the Permit is denied, the applicant will be notified as to the reason(s) for denial and shall be entitled to submit a new or modified application in accordance with this Handbook.

 - C. Inspections are for the purpose of correcting errors seen at the time of inspection and do not constitute acceptance for maintenance by the County, nor do they release the Permittee from liability if a failure occurs in the future.
 Collier County requires inspections for the following items: - 1.
 Open-cutting of roadways. - 2.
 Drainage culvert installations and any final swale grading. - 3.
 Jack-and-bore construction, after opening of the jacking and receiving pits and before closure of the pits. - 4.
 All work to be performed by means of directional boring. - 5.
 Any other work which may disturb private property or which may require restoration of the right-of-way by the Permittee. - 6.
 Any work which may disturb County owned or maintained landscape and irrigation within the right-of-way. - 7.
 A county authorized inspector may, at the discretion of the Right-of-Way Section Manager or designee, impose immediate cessation of work in the right-of-way and may impose immediate corrective measures if the health, safety, or welfare of the public is determined to be at risk.
-The ordering of cessation of work on the basis of health, safety, or welfare shall not be cause for damages against the County or its representatives." - D. An annual "Blanket Permit" will be issued and the Permit fee waived for all publicly regulated and/or franchised utility companies under any of the following conditions: - 1.
+The ordering of cessation of work on the basis of health, safety, or welfare shall not be cause for damages against the County or its representatives." - D. An annual "Blanket Permit" will be issued and the permit fee waived for all publicly regulated and/or franchised utility companies under any of the following conditions: - 1.
 Where overhead lines cross the public right-of-way and there is no physical construction in the right-of-way. - 2.
 For any construction in utility easements, unless the easement is a combination utility/drainage easement. - 3.
 For pole replacement, except in combination utility/drainage easements. - 4.
-When underground secondary and/or service cables are to be installed less than 300 feet in length, and on road crossings where conduits or casings exist under the street. - 5.
-Routine Maintenance.
+When underground secondary and/or service cables are to be installed less than 300 feet in length and on road crossings where conduits or casings exist under the street. - 5.
+Routine maintenance of permitted facilities.
+The Director of Road Maintenance or his designee will determine if the proposed activity is routine or not (if it is determined the activity is not routine, a ROW permit will be required).
+A schedule and a Blanket Permit shall be provided to the County where routine maintenance will occur.